jpasqua/PurpleHaze/README.md

 | ![](doc/images/Color_Purple.png)|Very Unhealthy|201 - 300|Health alert: The risk of health effects is increased for everyone.|
 | ![](doc/images/Color_Maroon.png)|Hazardous|301+|Health warning of emergency conditions: everyone is more likely to be affected.|

+The colors shown above are used on the [home page](#home) of the Web UI and on the [charts page](#charts).
+The air quality NeoPixel also displays one of these colors to show you the current AQI.

 *PurpleHaze* uses a fairly simple algorithm to determine AQI based on sensor data.
-This algoritm is not "certified" in any way and you should **NOT** depend on it for any health related matters.
-It is similar to the method described in [this wikipedia article](https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI).
+This algorithm is not "certified" in any way and you should **NOT** depend on it for any health related matters.
+The algorithm used by *PurpleHaze* is similar to the method described in [this wikipedia article](https://en.wikipedia.org/wiki/Air_quality_index#Computing_the_AQI).
 However, the actual conversion table is taken from the paper ["Measurements of PM2.5 with PurpleAir under atmospheric conditions"](https://amt.copernicus.org/preprints/amt-2019-396/) and it's [supplement](https://amt.copernicus.org/preprints/amt-2019-396/amt-2019-396-supplement.pdf).

 ### Viewing PurpleHaze data on your phone